What is a Blizzard?

 Cars abandoned during a blizzard.
 Credit: wired.com

 The term blizzard is often casually overused to describe a strong, raging snowstorm.
-But to officially earn the title of blizzard, three very specific criteria need to be met.
+However, three very specific criteria need to be met to officially earn the title of a blizzard.

 To qualify as a blizzard, a snowstorm must have: